Experimental Impact of Jet Fragmentation Reference Frames At Particle Colliders: Introduction

 Beyond the measurement of a four-momentum, modern collider experiments frequently measure the internal structure of a jet, usually to determine the ``origin'' of the jet.
 Classical methods to determine if a jet originated from heavy-flavor quarks or $\tau$ leptons long predate the Large Hadron Collider (LHC)~\cite{Bandurin:2014bhr}.
 Within the LHC era, additional tools such as quark vs. gluon ($q/g$) tagging and the industry of jet substructure continue to use the distribution of jet constituents as a discriminating tool \cite{Larkoski_2019,Frye_2017,Komiske_2018vkc, Kogler:2018hem}.
 Both angular and longitudinal distributions of energy flow can carry crucial information about the origin of a jet~\footnote{More unconventional signatures can also lead to anomalous distribution of energy within a jet due to displaced decays, showering via a hidden dark sector, and via other mechanisms~\cite{Lee:2018pag,Alimena:2019zri,Cohen:2017pzm}.}.

 In the jet physics industry, it is common to consider a jet to be defined by its progenitor particle species and its momentum; \textit{e.g.}, a light quark jet of a particular momentum should have a set of properties drawn from the same distributions as every other light quark jet of that momentum scale.
-Under this jet individualism view, each jet is assumed to have a largely independent fragmentation process, modulo small-but-measurable colorflow effects~\cite{ATLAS:2018olo,ATLAS:2022ctr,CMS:2022awf}.
-We may obtain independent samples of jets in a particular momentum value from other physical processes in data to develop data-driven background estimates, building flavor- and momentum-dependent templates for jet structure distributions~\cite{Cohen:2014epa, ATLAS:2015xmt,ATLAS:2014vax,CMS:2021iwu}.
+Each jet is assumed to have a largely independent fragmentation process, an assumption we will call \textit{jet individualism}, modulo small-but-measurable colorflow effects~\cite{ATLAS:2018olo,ATLAS:2022ctr,CMS:2022awf}.
+We often obtain independent samples of jets in a particular momentum range from other physical processes in data to develop data-driven background estimates, building flavor- and momentum-dependent templates for jet structure distributions~\cite{Cohen:2014epa, ATLAS:2015xmt,ATLAS:2014vax,CMS:2021iwu}.
 In flavor-tagging, it is often stated that an experiment has a particular tagging performance for $b$-jets with a given momentum.

 In this paper, we will present an argument that, in retrospect, seems obvious: The ubiquitous experimental assumption that jets of a given flavor and momentum can be thought of as independent, identically-distributed objects is invalidated by a simple, first-principles consideration.
 We describe a hadronic jet's color rest frame dependence, example processes where this effect can be observed, and how different event generators model these effects.
 We then identify techniques where the effect is under-appreciated at modern experiments and explain a potential strategy to use this effect for process discrimination.